 (3) Upon any request for individual data through compulsory legal process, the recipient of any program identified in paragraph (A) of this rule, shall be immediately informed of such request.
 In addition, the department shall inform the court of the statutory and regulatory provisions against disclosure of information, when state or federal law precludes the release of the information.
 When the court still seeks the information, and when the information is not protected by any other privilege recognized by law, the county agency will furnish the specified information to the court itself along with ODJFS policies for safeguarding that information.
-At the same time, the county agency shall notify the individual that the information has been furnished to the court and shall supply duplicate copies of the information to the individual.
+At the same time, the county agency shall notify the individual that the information has been furnished to the court and shall supply exact copies of the information to the individual.

 (4) Pursuant to division (D) of section 5101.27 of the Revised Code, ODJFS and the county agency may release information about a recipient of any of the programs listed in paragraph (A) of this rule, when the recipient gives voluntary, written consent in compliance with section 5101.27 of the Revised Code.